HeyItsMicro/SoFaygo-OG-Files/README.md

 # SoFaygo-OG-Files
-This is a SoFaygo discography compilation, containing both original and modified song files, organized by era.
+SoFaygo-OG-Files is a SoFaygo discography compilation, containing both original and modified song files, organized by era.
 If you find anything in this compilation that is inaccurate, or have a suggestion for any files I should add, please feel free to [reach out](https://discordapp.com/users/309659916858294273) or submit a pull request!

 The goal of this project is to provide a **complete and accurate collection** of all SoFaygo song files in one place.